 Where a full EIS is not required for a project (i.e., has been screened out), an Ecological Impact Assessment (EcIA) should be considered to demonstrate how a project accords with relevant planning policy and legislation where an EIA is not required.
 The findings of an EcIA can help competent authorities understand ecological issues when determining applications for consent.
-Unlike EIA, EcIA on its own is not a statutory requirement but can be a valuable evaluation process where habitats, species (including Annex IV species) and ecosystems may be impacted from a development/project.
-Such habitats may also play a role in supporting a coherent Natura network.
+Unlike EIA, EcIA on its own is not a statutory requirement but can be a valuable evaluation process where habitats, species and ecosystems may be impacted from a development/project.